 5. Outbound Processes

-Whether orders are placed by the customer or a “push” system is in place in which products are automatically shipped based upon forecasts or prearranged agreement, inventory must be picked and moved to a staging area for loading.
-Picking strategies vary depending upon the company and product type.
+Whether orders are placed by the customer or a “push” system is in place in which products are automatically shipped based upon forecasts or prearranged agreements, inventory must be picked and moved to a staging area for loading.
+Picking strategies vary depending on the company and product type.
 Many companies have implemented retrieval systems that automatically bring pallets from their assigned slots by a network of conveyors all the way to the staging area.

 In other situations, picking is accomplished by more manual methods, often using different strategies for different products in the same warehouse.
 For example, sometimes products are picked by order.
 In other instances, picking by batch or zone may be appropriate.